Acoustic Neuroma Surgery

 VS tumors are classified as small, medium and large.
 Treatment is personalized based on tumor size, hearing status, and patient age and health status.
 Treatment options include observation with serial MRI scans and hearing tests, radiation (stereotactic, gamma knife or Linac radiosurgery), and skull base microsurgery.

 Because these tumors are very slow-growing overall but have unpredictable growth rates in the particular instance, it is prudent that, if the patient and physician opt for radiation, the tumor is observed initially with serial MRI scans.
 Radiation can be instituted if the tumor demonstrates growth.
 This is because radiation halts tumor growth and does not remove the tumor, and radiation has significant potential side effects, including hearing loss, facial weakness, dizziness, etc.

-Surgical options for VS (AN) include suboccipital craniectomy, middle fossa craniectomy, and translabyrinthine craniectomy for tumor removal.
+Acoustic neuroma surgery options include suboccipital craniectomy, middle fossa craniectomy, and translabyrinthine craniectomy for tumor removal.
 Your surgeon performs these surgeries in conjunction with renowned neurosurgeons Dr. Jafar and Dr. Huang at New York University Medical Center.
 Surgical removal is geared toward total tumor removal with preservation of facial nerve function and hearing preservation where possible.
-Surgery is performed with complete real-time cranial nerve monitoring including hearing nerve and facial nerve monitoring.
+Acoustic neuroma surgery is performed with complete real-time cranial nerve monitoring including hearing nerve and facial nerve monitoring.